vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 74 Mirashi draws attention i.a. to the Bhitarī Stone Pillar Inscription of Skandagupta, in which Skandagupta, still during the reign of his father Kumāragupta (i.e. before ad 455), is said to have gained a victory over unspecified enemies (yuddhy amitrām. s; Fleet and others read pus.yamitrām. s) whom he identifies with the Vākāt.akas.
 This theory is rejected in Shastri 1987, 52–4, but the arguments should be reconsidered in the light of the present inscriptioṇFor such a reconsidration see Bakker 2006 (below, pp. 301 ff.).

 75 Shastri (1977–78, 163 (l.
-15)) where Pr.thivīs.eṇa is called the satputra of Narendrasena: vākāt.akānām mahārājaśrīpravarasenasya s¯unor narendrasenasatputrasya vākāt.akānām mahārājaśrī[h¸]pr.thivīs.eṇasya.
+15)) where Pr.thivīs.eṇa is called the satputra of Narendrasena: vākāt.akānām mahārājaśrīpravarasenasya sūnor narendrasenasatputrasya vākāt.akānām mahārājaśrī[h¸]pr.thivīs.eṇasya.
 According to Shastri 1987, 57 this is due to the fact that ‘the post-Pravarasena II praśasti or draft was not yet standardized at the time of this charter; alternatively, this omission may have been due to oversight’.
 In later inscriptions Narendrasena is referred to as vākātakānām. mahārāja (Shastri 1977–78, 172 (l.
 18); CII V, 81 (ll.
 29–30)).

-76 On the basis of the recently found inscription of Pr.thivīs.eṇa II in Mandhal (dating from his 10th regnal year) Shastri 1987, 60 argues convincingly (against earlier Kiel horn, Mirashi and Kolte) that one should read: p¯urvvādhigataguṇavadd(ā)yādāpahr.ta va[m. ]śaśriya[h.]
+76 On the basis of the recently found inscription of Pr.thivīs.eṇa II in Mandhal (dating from his 10th regnal year) Shastri 1987, 60 argues convincingly (against earlier Kiel horn, Mirashi and Kolte) that one should read: pūrvvādhigataguṇavadd(ā)yādāpahr.ta va[m. ]śaśriya[h.]
 (Shastri 1977-78, 171 (l.
-17)), which he analyses as p¯urvam adhigatā guṇavatā dāyādena apahr.tā vam. śaśrīh. yasya tasya.
+17)), which he analyses as pūrvam adhigatā guṇavatā dāyādena apahr.tā vam. śaśrīh. yasya tasya.

 [This], if accepted would indicate that Narendrasena had at first succeeded to his family fortune, viz. throne, but was subsequently deprived of it by a dāyāda or dāyādas.
 The word dāyāda primarily means ‘heirs to property’, i.e. sons or brothers in relation to each other with a claim to inheritance. [. . . ] Dāyāda has, however, a secondary meaning also, viz. a distant relative or kinsman (Amarakośa 3.3.89: dāyādau suta bāndhavau), and if this were the intended meaning, it may as well refer to a feud between the two branches (Nandivardhana and Vatsagulma) of the Vākāt.akas during Narendrasena’s reign, in which Narendrasena was defeated and lost the kingdom or a major portion thereof.
 (Shastri 1987, 60)